MeVisLab/examples/mevislab.github.io/content/contact.md

 ---
-title: "Contact Us"
+title: "Contact"
 date: 2022-06-15T08:54:53+02:00
 draft: false
 ---
-# Contact Us
+### Feedback is valuable and always appreciated!

-## General Questions
+#### MeVisLab Licensing
-For general questions regarding MeVisLab and especially for feedback on this documentation, please contact [info(at)mevislab.de](mailto://info@mevislab.de).
+Having any questions on MeVisLab Licensing?
+Please contact the [MeVisLab Sales Team](mailto://sales@mevislab.de)

-## Licensing
+#### MeVisLab forum
-For sales information regarding licenses, please contact [sales(at)mevislab.de](mailto://sales@mevislab.de).
+Searching for a forum to ask your specific MeVisLab questions?
+Having trouble with functionalities?
+Ask [here](https://forum.mevislab.de)!
+Someone else might know the answer.
+If not - one of our developers will help you out!

-## Online Forum
+#### General Questions
-Additional support is available in the [MeVisLab Forum](https://forum.mevislab.de).
+General questions regarding MeVisLab?
+Don't hesitate to contact the [MeVisLab Team](mailto://info@mevislab.de).

-## YouTube
+#### YouTube
-In addition to that, you can also have a look at our [YouTube channel](https://www.youtube.com/channel/UCUGi64NseroIGjga8l7EX8g).
+Also: If you haven't yet - have a look at our [YouTube Channel](https://www.youtube.com/channel/UCUGi64NseroIGjga8l7EX8g).
+You will find a variety of helpful tutorials provided to you by the MeVisLab Team.